-- 1 Click the ZENworks icon in the system tray. - 2 In the left navigation pane, click Logging. - 3 Click View Log.
+- 1 Double-click the (a) icon in the system tray. - 2 In the left navigation pane, click Logging. - 3 Click View Log.

 Each entry in the file contains multiple fields.
 Each field begins with [and ends with].
 For example, [ERROR].
 The following table describes the fields.